Yazid III: Reign

-Reign
+Administration of Yazid III

 Yazid appointed Mansur ibn Jumhur to replace Yusuf ibn 'Umar as governor of Iraq.
 On May 15, Yazid wrote a letter, preserved from oral sources in al-Mada'ini (reproduced in Tabari) and in al-Baladhuri.
 It supports the Umayyad dynasty up to but not including "the enemy of Allah" al-Walid II, at which point it lays out Yazid's version of the event at al-Bakhra'.
 At the end, Tabari's rendition has Yazid exhorting the Iraqis to follow Mansur ibn Jumhur.

 Yusuf ibn 'Umar was subsequently imprisoned and later killed by the son of Khalid ibn 'Abdallah al-Qasri.
 Mansur attempted to dismiss the Khurasani governor Nasr ibn Sayyar, but Nasr refused to accept this.
 Facing opposition from Juday al-Kirmani, Nasr invited al-Harith ibn Surayj to return from his thirteen-year stay in Turgesh territory.
 Al-Harith arrived wearing a fine suit of armour the Khaqan had given him and gained the support of many people in Khurasan.